ga-couto/ga-couto/README.md

 - 👋 Hi, I’m @ga-couto
-- 👀 I’m interested in ...Um emprego
+- 👀 I’m interested in ...Programar
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 13996135122